alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 When analysing external referrals, pair "Page referrer" with "Landing page + query string".
 "Landing page + query string" identifies the first page visited in the session.

-For more broad analysis, the "Session source" dimension identifies the external origin of the whole visit, using high level groupings such as "google", "bing", "reddit.com".
+For more broad analysis, the "Session source" dimension identifies the external origin of the whole visit, using values such as "google", "bing", or "reddit.com".
+You may also see "(direct)" for users with no recorded source, and "(not set)" where the source could not be determined.

 The "Nested rows" option will group together all the pages which share the same referrer, giving you a more readable overview.
 Nested rows are limited to 10 rows per item - to see all pages, turn nesting off.